Cheesy Bean Dip | Simple 3 Ingredient Recipe

 - Jazz it up with your favorite hot sauce, seasonings, peppers, and fresh cilantro.

-- Serve with corn or tortilla chips, veggies, or use it to make tacos, taco salads, rice, or burrito bowls.
+- Serve with corn or tortilla chips, veggies, or use it to make tacos, taco salads, or burrito bowls.

 - This cheesy bean dip isn’t the prettiest dish, so I like to garnish it up when I want a nicer presentation.
 Fresh herbs, scallions, a swirl of sour cream, jalapeños, avocado, chopped tomatoes, or pico de gallo are all great options and add a bit of freshness to the dip!